linode/docs/docs/products/tools/marketplace/guides/antmediaenterpriseserver/index.md

 ### Ant Media Server Options

-- **Email address for the Ant Media Server Login & SSL Generation:** Enter the email address that should be used to log into the Ant Media Dashboard, and generate free Let's Encrypt SSL certificates.
+- **Email address for the Ant Media Server Login & SSL Generation:** Enter the email address that should be used to log in to the Ant Media Dashboard, and generate free Let's Encrypt SSL certificates.

 {{% content "marketplace-required-limited-user-fields-shortguide" %}}